joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/using-native-json-functionality/index.md

 encounters your property.
 JSON then recurses into the third-party object.
 The encoding process flow behaves as follows:

-- If `toJSON()` returns an object that doesn’t evaluate to a string, `stringify()` recurses into that object.
+- If `toJSON()` returns an object that doesn't evaluate to a string, `stringify()` recurses into that object.

 - If `toJSON()` returns a string, `stringify()` wraps that value in another